 The Office of Compliance from the United States Government has issued a “Fast Facts” document titled Power Strips and Dangerous Daisy Chains.
-Regarding problems with daisy chaining, this statement is made: “Most power strips or surge protectors are approved for providing power to a maximum of four or six individual items; however, when multiple power strips are interconnected, the one directly connected to the building outlet is often supplying power to far more outlets than the approved.
+Regarding problems with daisy chaining, this statement is made: “Most power strips or surge protectors are approved for providing power to a maximum of four or six individual items.
+When multiple power strips are interconnected, the one directly connected to the building wall outlet is often supplying power to far more outlets than the approved number.
 This electrical current overload can result in a fire or can cause a circuit breaker to trip, de-energizing computers and other equipment throughout the area that are connected to a surge protector.”

 A power strip needs to be connected directly to an outlet that is permanently installed.
 The power strip should be approved by an OSHA Nationally Recognized Testing Laboratory and it needs to be used according to instructions listed by the manufacturer.

 Another key point to consider is that “outlet devices shall have an ampere rating not less than the load to be served.”
 [OSHA 29 CFR 1910.304(b)(4)] Overloading a power strip is not safe—potential excess heat can create a fire risk.